White male track runner in starting position overlayed with question mark paper

 If you plan to play at a school in the National Collegiate Athletic Association (NCAA), there are three different levels of competition: Division I, Division II, and Division III.
 While all three levels give you the opportunity to pursue your athletic career, they all differ for various reasons.
 Division I is the highest level of competition and the most demanding.
 Simply put: your sport is your life.
 Your time will revolve around training, practice, travel, and study—on the weekends and in the offseason.
 Students who want a high level of competition while easily balancing academics should consider Division II.
 The time commitment to the sport isn’t as intense, which allows you to explore other opportunities in the classroom and the college community.
 Division III offers a well-rounded college experience that intertwines athletics and academics even more.
 At Division III institutions, academics take the lead.
 Figuring out which level you want to pursue is your first step.
 It will ultimately help you decide how committed you want to be in your sport, which will help you narrow down your list of potential colleges.

-Related: Why Student-Athletes Should Consider NAIA Schools
+Related: Great Reasons for Student-Athletes to Consider NAIA Colleges

 2. How committed do I want to be to my sport?